The message bus is the core of the engine, it is used to manage sending messages between different parts of the engine/game.

 confusion.
 The message bus will take ownership of the pointer and will clean it up after it has been sent out.

-An example of adding a message to the message bus looks like this (taken from the Game class):
+An example of adding a message to the message bus looks like this:

 this->m_messageBus->Publish(std::make_unique<JamJar::MessagePayload<float>>( JamJar::System::MESSAGE_UPDATE, float(TIME_STEP) / MICROSECOND_TO_SECOND_CONVERSION));

 Every message in the message bus is dispatched - sent out to any subscribing part of the engine - when the

 method of the message bus is called.
 This will iterate through every message, in the order that they are published

 to the message bus, and will fetch all subscribers to the specific message type, each subscriber will be sent the

 Dispatch function will keep calling until it is completely empty, meaning that you should be careful to not

 introduce any circular dependencies of messages, as this could cause an infinite loop.
 An example of a circular

 dependency that would cause this is: